 - Highlight: 41% of households are made up of couples with children

-- Housing: 78% of households were purchasing or fully owned their home
+- Housing: 78% of households own their home

 While the amount of housing reduces as the strip of land between the escarpment and the ocean narrows, the area is home to an impressive array of designer homes.
 With secluded beaches, stunning views, and being on the doorstep of the Royal National Park, it’s a popular lifestyle destination for people looking for a sea change.